eilandert/dockerized/apache-phpfpm/README.md

 Apache + PHP-FPM (packages from https://launchpad.net/~ondrej)

-A docker I created for serving wordpress behind a nginx proxy with caching, mod-security and pagespeed.
+A docker I created for serving wordpress behind a proxy, but I guess you could do anything with it.

-But I guess you could do anything with it.
+It includes nullmailer for easy mailing from within e.g. wordpress

-It includes nullmailer.
+Both php-mysql and php-pgsql and most php-modules are included.

 Bind /etc/php, /etc/apache2 and /etc/nullmailer to a local dir, it will be populated on first run.
-See docker-compose.yml for examples.
+See docker-compose.yml on my github for examples.

 I am open for suggestions.